aliasfoxkde/py7zip/README.md

 An unofficial, cross platform, lightweight, and easy to use wrapper for 7zip command line binaries (7za) in Python.
 Unlike other libraries, this one fully supports 7zip natively, is easy to setup/install, and is "pythonic" with the intent to be used in code and scripts, not through the terminal.
-Additionally, you CAN use the '7za' binaries directly as the specific binaries for your system will be installed automatically and you can therefor use '7za' direcly from the terminal/cli/cmd).
+Additionally, you CAN use the '7za' binaries directly as the specific binaries for your system will be installed automatically and you can therefor it from the terminal/commandline (cli/cmd).
 This also lends to making cross platform apps using this module.

 ## Why Choose py7zip?
 - **Seamless Integration**: Unlike other libraries, py7zip seamlessly integrates 7zip functionality directly into Python,